OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 ```

 The report table above contains a single, untagged row with the execution time
 for the entire program.
-Below, we will see [how to use the Cilkscale
+We will see shortly that if we use the Cilkscale API
-API](#cilkscale-api-for-fine-grained-analysis-of-parallel-regions) to benchmark
-and analyze specific code regions, which would appear as additional rows in the
-Cilkscale report table.
+for [fine-grained analysis](#fine-grained-analysis), then the report table will
+contain additional rows.

 ### Work/span analysis instrumentation